-Duke Dermatology interviews for the 2021-2022 season will be conducted virtually.
+Duke Dermatology interviews for the 2025-2026 season will be conducted virtually.
+Duke Dermatology will release interview invitations on November 3 and applicants can begin scheduling their interview on November 5.
 These will be half day interview sessions conducted on the following dates and times:

-- Monday, December 6, 2021 morning and afternoon session available
+- Tuesday, December 9, 2025 morning and afternoon sessions available

-Wednesday, January 19, 2022 morning and afternoon session available
+- Wednesday, January 21, 2026 morning and afternoon sessions available

 Selection criteria